 Additional job responsibilities, at the SES.3 level

-Serve as a technical expert in formal and ad hoc groups assembled to address pressing applications in national security.
+Serve as a technical expert in formal and ad hoc groups assembled to address complex applications in national security.

-Identify new opportunities to investigate shock-physics effects and lead those efforts.
+Identify new oppurtinuties to investigate radiation effects reasource and lead those efforts.

-MS in Mechanical Engineering, Aerospace Engineering, Applied Science, Physics, or a related field, or the equivalent combination of education and related experience.
+MS in Applied Science, Physics, Plasma Physics, Nuclear Engineering, Chemistry, or a related field, or the equivalent combination of education and related experience.

 Ability to travel.

 Experience working with neutron, optical, x-ray, and/or shock diagnostics